-The CSAB completes this piece of multi-agency assurance work every 2 years, using the CSAB secure online audit tool, to understand agencies' general compliance with the Care Act 2014.
-The audit was created (and is updated) by a regional group of Board representatives from across the Midlands area and this joined up working means that, after audits are completed across the region, comparative work can take place to identify any wider regional themes, share good practice and find collective solutions.
+The CSAB completes this piece of multi-agency assurance work every 2 years, using a secure online audit tool, to understand agencies' general compliance with the Care Act 2014.
+The audit was created (and is updated) by a regional group of Board representatives from across the Midlands area.